filswan/fs3/README.md

 ## Open FS3 Browser
 You can test the deployment using the FS3 Browser, an embedded web-based object browser built into FS3 Server.
 Point a web browser running on the host machine to http://127.0.0.1:9000 and log in with the root credentials.
-You can use the Browser to create buckets, upload objects, send deals, retrieve data and browse the contents of the FS3 server.
+You can use the Browser to create buckets, upload objects, send deals, retrieve data and browse the contents on the FS3 server.

 You can also connect using any S3-compatible tool, such as the [FS3-mc](https://github.com/filswan/fs3-mc) commandline tool.